iconOpen Access

 In the first category of relationship-based user geolocation methods, FindMe [14] exhibits the highest geolocation accuracy, but with lower coverage.
 Spot-Energy [22] demonstrates better overall geolocation performance, while Friendly [24] scores lower across all metrics.
 Both FindMe and Friendly geolocate users based on their first-order neighbors.
 When the location information of these first-order neighbors is unknown, the user cannot be geolocated, leading to low coverage.
 Friendly introduces local social relationship discrimination based on FindMe.
 But due to the dataset using in experiments containing only one type of undirected social relationship, the lack of social relationship properties such as relationship types and directions results in poor geolocation capability.
 Based on Spot-Tightness, Spot-Energy introduces the social coefficient of user neighborhoods, enhancing user geolocation performance.
 However, as Spot-Energy still relies on the distance-friend probability model, constrained by the representational capacity of the basic model, its geolocation performance remains significantly lower compared to NGSI.

 Compared to the first category, the second category of methods based on information propagation exhibits significant improvements in inferring user locations.
-The SLP [15] algorithm achieves an average error distance that is only surpassed by the proposed method in this manuscript.
+The SLP [15] algorithm achieves an average error distance that is only surpassed by the proposed method in this paper.
 Its smaller error distance is attributed to the fact that user location inference is obtained through the geometric mean of neighboring user locations, where the geometric mean represents the geometric center closest to each neighbor’s location, resulting in smaller inference distance errors.
 Although SSLP [16] achieves relatively high accuracy in location inference on this dataset, it can only infer the location of less than 50% of all users.
 As shown in Fig. 1, our previous analysis reveals that social closeness of users is concentrated within 0.1 and the ability to distinguish between homophilic and heterophilic locations is not strong.
 This results in the overall poorer performance of SSLP in location inference.

-After transforming the user localization problem into a node classification problem (GCN-LP [26], Deepwalk-MLP [29], and the proposed NGSI in our manuscript), not only can multiple levels of localization be achieved for nodes, but also the localization performance is superior.
+After transforming the user localization problem into a node classification problem (GCN-LP [26], Deepwalk-MLP [29], and the proposed NGSI in our paper), not only can multiple levels of localization be achieved for nodes, but also the localization performance is superior.
 Here, we primarily compare localization algorithms at the state level with those commonly used within a 161 km range.
 Deepwalk-MLP only uses node embeddings obtained from deepwalk to infer user locations, while GCN-LP and NGSI utilize the mapping between social structure relationships and location to continuously learn parameters, resulting in significantly better localization performance than Deepwalk-MLP.
 NGSI not only utilizes information from users with known locations to filter out a large number of heterophilic location relationships, thereby improving the homophily of the social network’s location, but also uses the influence strength of user network structure to weight the aggregation of neighborhood features, resulting in a significant improvement in user geolocation performance.

 Compared to the second category of information propagation-based methods, the first category of methods that geolocation based on neighboring users’ locations generally exhibit lower coverage and lower accuracy than the second category.
 This is because in social networks, the first-order neighbors of users are often unlabeled nodes, making it impossible to infer the location of users in such cases, leading to a lower user coverage.
 Meanwhile, methods based on information diffusion can more comprehensively consider the information propagation process in the network, effectively utilizing multi-order information and network structure in social networks to achieve better geolocation results.